-Maintaining a workplace free from discrimination and harassment, and continuing to ensure we maintain a workplace that supports staff with family, carer and cultural responsibilities is embedded into our culture of diversity.
-The Group will continue to strive to maintain its best practice standards in this area.
+Maintaining a workplace free from bullying, discrimination and harassment, and continuing to ensure we maintain a workplace that supports staff with family, carer and cultural responsibilities is embedded into our culture of diversity.
+The Group will look to continue to improve its standards in this area.